 A contactor is like a switch that communicates with the thermostat and powers the fan and the compressor.
 It blocks or allows electricity to flow into the condenser, compressor, and motors.
-Think of it as a drawbridge that allows or hinders the passage of people into a castle.
+Think of it like a drawbridge that allows or hinders the passage of people into a castle.
 When the bridge is up, you have to wait until it is lowered down so that you can pass.
 Similarly, when you turn off the AC, the contactors are up, hence blocking the flow of electricity.

 How does an AC contactor work with the thermostat?